nopcho/rtcproctor/README.md

 This is a program written for video proctoring of examinations conducted off-school/off-campus, or exam from home.
 The main idea is to use each student's mobile phone as a video camera, and a web-based peer-to-peer streaming code to send live picture to a proctor computer.
 A proctor can monitor multiple videos streamed from students in one page.
 More than one proctor can monitor any of the students' video streams at the same time.
 Video delivery is based on the WebRTC real-time communication standard.
 The code was written based on RTCMulticonnection library (see: https://github.com/muaz-khan/RTCMultiConnection and ref. at the end of this document).

+Although on the student side the software can be used with a notebook computer, a mobie phone is a prefered device because its front-facing camera has a wider and more flexible viewpoint.

 ### Features

 *  No video server is required (however, a signaling server as well as ICE server are still needed to establish a connection.
 See installation guide below on how to get them.)
 *  Video (picture & sound) is streamed one-way from each student to his/her proctor(s).
 Students cannot see videos from others.
 *  Installation-free on a client side.
 Only a web browser supporting WebRTC is needed on both students and proctors machines.
 *  Proctor can choose to chat (send/receive text) with each student.
-*  Student/proctor can send attention request messsage (and play an alert sound) the other end of the connection.
+*  Student/proctor can send attention request messsage (and play an alert sound) to the other end of the connection.
 *  List of off-air users (those with no video stream detected).
 *  Camera selection for a device with more than one video cameras.
 *  Auto offline detection and reconnection for Student Page.